JRappaz/Foodie/README.md

 The results obtained from the considered recipe recommendation models suggest that users interactions on allrecipes are highly influenced by recipes popularity.
 This observation could raise concerns, considering that, on average, popular recipes are less healthy.

-We propose to circumpvent popularity bias by using ingredients as a proxy for recipe recommendations: ingredients can alleviate the popularity bias as the ingredients are shared across different recipes with different levels of popularity.
+We propose to circumvent popularity bias by using ingredients as a proxy for recipe recommendations: ingredients can alleviate the popularity bias as the ingredients are shared across different recipes with different levels of popularity.
 Using ingredients as features, relevant cluster of users have naturally emerged, exhibiting various groups of users with clearly identifiable preferences for different kinds of ingredients/recipes.

 Using this preferences, we have been abled to rank the recipes relevance for every clusters.
 It therefore offers the possibility of recommending recipes that are relevant for users and constrain the recommender to propose healthier recipes.